 In this article, I will give you a few tips on how to store your smoker or grill pellets so they last, and you can store hours of fun and be ready for the next cook.

-What are cooking pellets, and Why they need to be stored properly.
+What are wood pellets, and why do they need to be stored properly

-Most manufacturers recycle trees at the end of their life and use special equipment to create fine wood dust from the tree.
+Most manufacturers recycle trees at the end of their life and use special equipment to create fine wood dust from the trees.

-Cooking or Smoking pellets are made from wood sawdust and, in some cases, a by-product of industrial operations.
-Pellets are found in different flavors, including apple mesquite and hickory.
+Cooking or smoking wood pellets are made from wood sawdust and, in some cases, a by-product of industrial operations.
+Pellets are found in different flavors, including apple, mesquite, and hickory.
 A pound of pellets can last about an hour or more, depending on the cooking temperature.

 Wood sawdust is compressed to make the pellet, and by compressing the wood, it burns slower when heated, thus generating more smoke and lasting longer.
 If you throw wood dust on fire, it will burn very quickly and turn to ash rapidly.